 – Education, Research and Clinical implementation

-On behalf of Western Norway University of Applied Sciences, Campus Bergen, Department of Occupational Therapy, Physiotherapy and Radiography, and the post-graduate study program of Basic Body Awareness Methodology (BBAM), we are glad to invite to an international symposium on movement quality and movement awareness within physiotherapy in mental health.
+On behalf of Western Norway University of Applied Sciences, Campus Bergen, Department of Occupational Therapy, Physiotherapy and Radiography, and the post-graduate study program of Basic Body Awareness Methodology (BBAM), we are happy to invite you to our international symposium on movement quality and movement awareness within physiotherapy in mental health.

 Long-lasting musculoskeletal disorders, mental health problems and psychiatric diseases are leading causes of disability in the society.
 Physiotherapists have a central role in the treatment of such disorders.